|

 Today, almost every classroom includes a number of students who are dealing with a disability -- either physical, educational, emotional, or a combination of all three.
 As a teacher, you probably find yourself looking for information and resources that will help you effectively teach those students and help them learn successfully.

-However, the number of special-education Web sites for teachers can be overwhelming -- so overwhelming that it's hard to sort through them all.
+The number of special-education Web sites for teachers can be overwhelming, however.

-This week, Education World searches the Web for sites that provide information about specific disabilities and suggest activities for classroom use.
+Education World has searched the Web for sites that provide information about specific disabilities and suggest activities for classroom use.
 Although most are intended primarily for use with students who have disabilities, many can be adapted for use with all students.

 LESSONS AND ACTIVITIES FOR SPECIAL STUDENTS